mazziechai/Hydrangea.Glicko2/README.md

 # Hydrangea.Glicko2
 Another C# implementation of Glicko-2 with a focus on extensibility.
+I created this library for my ranked matchmaking Discord bot.

 ## How to use